Digitise business & processes securely – with the successful application of the eIDAS regulation

 Trust Services

-Electronic signatures, timestamps, delivery services, and certificates: trust services enable the digitalisation of paper-based processes, laying the foundation for intelligent electronic workflows.
-At #eidas25, trust services take centre stage as the foundation of a digital ecosystem.
+Electronic signatures, timestamps, delivery services and certificates: trust services enable the digitisation of paper-based processes, laying the foundation for intelligent electronic workflows.
+At #eidas25, trust services take centre stage as the cornerstone of a digital ecosystem.

 Digital Identities & ID Wallet

-How do we digitalise an ID card or a wallet?
-And what potential do digital identities offer to industries?
-The ID Wallet is a digital wallet for self-managed identities, enabling individuals to verify their identity without physical cards or papers, such as when checking into a hotel or during a driving licence check.
-How the new eIDAS regulation will shape business, administration and society is a key topic of discussion at the eIDAS Summit.
+How do you actually digitise an ID card or a wallet?
+And what potential do digital identities offer for industry?
+The ID Wallet is a digital wallet for self-managed identities, allowing users to prove who they are without physical cards or documents – for example, when checking into a hotel or during a driving licence check.
+At the eIDAS Summit, we’ll discuss how the new eIDAS regulation will impact business, public administration and society.

 Use cases

-Different industries are discovering digital identities for their processes and understanding how to maximise their benefits.
-What are the use cases for digital identities across various sectors?
-At #eidas25, you will learn about the opportunities available for businesses and how tech trends and eIDAS tools can be combined to create more efficient business processes.
+Various industries are exploring digital identities for their processes and discovering how to maximise their benefits.
+What do the application scenarios for digital identities look like across different sectors?
+At #eidas25, you’ll learn about the opportunities available to businesses and how tech trends and eIDAS tools can be combined to create more efficient business processes.

 Our first partners 2025